martinchernyavskiy/Notes/CS/Hardware/ECE 252/Logic Gates and Combinational Logic.md

 - Power = voltage as logic 1
 - Ground = voltage as logic 0
 - NOT gate = inverter
 	- Made of PFET and NFET.
-If input is 0, PFET connects
+If input is 0, PFET connects the output to the power supply voltage, while NFET is not conducting.
+If input is 1, then it's the opposite and NFET connects output to ground

+### Designing Logic Circuits
+- More abstract than devices abstraction layer, hence we worry about only the boolean values
+- Logic gates correspond to basic boolean operations